Form field types¶

 Text blocks in form responses¶

 Because text blocks don't collect any input, they are not included in form responses.
 They won't appear as columns in the form response table, and they won't show up in the order side panel when you review an attendee's answers.
-If a section of the form (buyer or per-attendee) contains only text blocks and no input fields, that section will not appear in the order side panel at all.
+If a section of the form (buyer or ticket-holders) contains only text blocks and no input fields, that section will not appear in the order side panel at all.

 Conditional logic on text blocks¶